 To resolve this issue, you must configure three registry entries on the following computers:

-For IIS 6.0 (Microsoft Windows Server 2003), the MaxFieldLength entry and the MaxRequestBytes entry are found under the following registry subkey.
-Configure them as shown in the following table.
+For Microsoft Internet Information Services (IIS) 5.0 (Microsoft Windows 2000), the MaxClientRequestBuffer entry is found under the following registry subkey.
+Configure it as shown in the following table.

 Because IIS 5.0 reads the blocks of the request data into buffers, the limit that is set by MaxClientRequestBuffer is not very precise.
 Therefore, after you use MaxClientRequestBuffer, you may have to test to verify that the actual limit on the size of the client request and of the header fields is what you expect.